chrisleekr/binance-trading-bot/README.md

    | BINANCE_LOCAL_TUNNEL_ENABLED   | Enable/Disable [local tunnel](https://github.com/localtunnel/localtunnel) | true                                                                                                |
    | BINANCE_LOCAL_TUNNEL_SUBDOMAIN | Local tunnel public URL subdomain                                         | binance                                                                                             |

+   *A local tunnel makes the bot accessible from the outside.
+Please set the subdomain of the local tunnel as a subdomain that only you can remember.*

 2. Launch/Update the bot with docker-compose

    Pull latest code first: